madoui/PooGwaM/README.md

 # PooGwaM
-PooGwaM: a machine-learning and feature selection method for pool-GWAS on multiple complex traits
+PooGwaM: a machine-learning and feature selection method for pool-GWAS analysis on multiple complex traits